-The course includes attendance in the laboratory, classroom, multimedia seminars, etc.
+The course includes attendance in the laboratory, classroom, multimedia seminars, etc. Attendance is compulsory.

 COURSE GRADE DETERMINATION

 At the end of the course, the student will be assessed by a written test on the knowledge acquired.
 The final assessment will be expressed as 'idoneo' (qualified) on the basis of the following criteria: